Nexperia/NEVC-MTR1-t01/README.md

 ## Documentation

-The official documentation is hosted on [https://nexperia.github.io/NEVC-MCTRL-100-t01/](https://nexperia.github.io/NEVC-MCTRL-100-t01/).
+The official documentation is hosted on [https://nexperia.github.io/NEVB-MTR1-t01/](https://nexperia.github.io/NEVB-MTR1-t01/).

 ## Generating Documentation (from source)

+### Prerequisites

+To generate the documentation, run the following command in the root directory of this repository:

 Download and install [Doxygen](https://www.doxygen.nl/) (1.9.7 or newer) or use package managers like apt or brew for Linux or macOS.

 ```
 # For Ubuntu/Debian